threepointone/glam/README.md

 plugin options
 ---

+glam can 'polyfill' for browsers that don't support css vars and / or `@apply`. fancy! you could then generate separate bundles targeting different browsers.

+- `vars` - bool - default `false`
-- `sync` - `true`/`false` - loads css synchronously, preventing fouc
+- `apply` - bool - default `true`

+you can bundle all your css with your js, and not create css files.

-- `inline` - `true/false` - fallback for browsers that don't support css props.
+- `inline` - bool - default `false`

-zero cost react variant
+loading css
 ---

+add `require('./path/to/file.js.css')` statements as required. some options to bundle and serve this css -

+- use a classic webpack combo: `style-loader`/`css-loader`
+- use `file-loader` and load it with link tags and/or `@import`
+- use `@threepointone/glam/loader`
+- use `@threepointone/server` to extract 'precise' css from html

+I hope to make this simpler.

+bonus - high perf react variant
+---

-you could define your own variant, bringing down runtime cost further
+for stuff like animations, you could define your own `css` variant, further bringing down runtime cost

 (react@16.alpha-11 and above)